 Greytak received his JD and BA from Ohio State University and is admitted to practice law in the District of Columbia and Ohio.

 Annalise Burkhart is TI US’s Program and Research Associate.
-She oversees digital outreach for advocacy campaigns and assists with press visibility, in addition to managing the day-to-day logistics of the office.
+She focuses on issues related to asset recovery, good governance, and illicit financial flows, in addition to elevating the work of Transparency International chapters as the U.S. liaison to the network.
+She oversees digital outreach for advocacy campaigns and helps manage the day-to-day logistics of the office.

-Prior to joining TI, Burkhart focused on public record investigations through digital research and Freedom of Information Act access.
-A vocal transparency advocate, she lived and worked in Beirut, Lebanon, conducting research into corruption in the country’s security industry.
-Previously, she held an internship in the office of Congressman Steve Cohen, where she focused on judiciary issues.
-A graduate of the University of Tennessee, Burkhart received her B.A. in political science.
+Prior to joining TI, Burkhart focused on financial crime investigations and worked as a researcher for investigative journalists specializing in the Freedom of Information Act.
+A vocal transparency advocate, she lived and worked in Beirut, Lebanon, conducting research into corruption in the country’s security sector.
+She previously interned in the Office of Congressman Steve Cohen, where she focused on judiciary issues.
+A graduate of the University of Tennessee, Burkhart received her B.A. in political science and Arabic.

 Colby Goodman is a Senior Researcher at Transparency International Defense and Security (TI-DS) and a member of the TI US team.
 He conducts research and provides advice on corruption risks within the international arms trade and other forms of defense sector corruption.
 Prior to joining TI-DS, he was the director of the Security Assistance Monitor program at the Center for International Policy.
 Goodman also served as Deputy Director at the United Nations Office of Disarmament Affairs Regional Office in Africa to support African efforts in establishing effective controls on conventional arms transfers.
 He has led or participated in field research in West Africa, South Asia, and Mexico.
 Goodman’s commentary or opinion pieces have appeared in major U.S. newspapers and media outlets covering U.S. foreign policy and the Pentagon.
 He is a member of the Forum on the Arms Trade’s Steering Committee and a graduate of the Middlebury Institute for International Studies’ master program on International Policy studies.